-I might be biased, but this is the best cake in the world!
-It combines the soft, sweet milks soaked Tres Leches cake made with the wonderful, tropical coconut and pineapple flavors.
+This is the best cake in the world!
+It combines the soft, sweet milks soaked Tres Leches Cake made with the wonderful, tropical coconut and pineapple flavors.
+Tres Leches Cake means “three milks cake,” and this wonderfully moist cake is soaked with a sweet mixture of sweetened condensed milk, evaporated milk, and coconut milk.

 Oh boy, this cake is trouble, trouble, I tell ya!